-- Residents and guests are not permitted to possess or consume alcohol in the residence halls or surrounding areas. - 2.
-Alcoholic beverages and related paraphernalia are prohibited in the residence halls.
-No persons will be permitted to store, consume, or possess alcoholic beverages in the residence halls and surrounding areas.
-This includes common areas (main lounges, laundry rooms, study lounges, etc.), suites, rooms, lawns, courtyards, parking lots, stairs, and elevators. - 3.
-Students who violate other college policies while under the influence of alcohol can be held responsible for a violation of the Alcohol Policy and can face all appropriate sanctioning. - 4.
+- 1. Residents and guests are not permitted to possess or consume alcohol in the residence halls or surrounding areas. - Alcoholic beverages and related paraphernalia are prohibited in the residence halls.
+No persons will be permitted to store, consume, possess, or manufacture alcoholic beverages in the residence halls and surrounding areas.
+This includes common areas (main lounges, laundry rooms, study lounges, etc.), suites, rooms, lawns, courtyards, parking lots, stairs, and elevators. - Students who violate other college policies while under the influence of alcohol can be held responsible for a violation of the Alcohol Policy and can face all appropriate sanctioning. - 4.
 Empty alcohol beverage containers are not permitted in the residence halls and surrounding areas.
 Any containers that are found will be disposed of, including those that the resident may consider decorative in nature.
 Since a staff member cannot be sure whether empty containers are decorative or not, all alcohol containers that are found will result in alcohol documentation for the resident(s).
-Empty alcohol containers found in a Suite area or Bathroom area will be considered the responsibility of the students living in that area. - Any open containers, including cups, open bottles, and cans will be confiscated and disposed of by a Residential Life & Housing staff member. - 6.
-Paraphernalia can include any materials produced for the expressed purpose of alcohol consumption.
-This includes shot glass, funnels, and etc. - 7.
+Empty alcohol containers found in a Suite area or Bathroom area will be considered the responsibility of the students living in that area. - Residential Life & Housing staff members will direct students to dispose of any open containers, including cups, open bottles, and cans.
+Staff may also confiscate and/or dispose of prohibited items if the student not present at the time, or unable to comply. - 6.
+Paraphernalia can include any materials produced for the expressed purpose of alcohol consumption. - 7.
 Large serving containers, such as punch bowls, garbage cans, kegs, beer balls, etc., are also not permitted in the halls at any time. - 8.
-Hall Council funds will not be utilized for the purchase of alcoholic beverages. - The presence of alcohol will be cause for an immediate cessation of any gathering.
+Hall Council funds will not be utilized for the purchase of alcoholic beverages. - 9.
+The presence of alcohol will be cause for an immediate cessation of any gathering.
 Guests will be required to leave the residences halls immediately and residents will be asked to return to their respective rooms.